The fruit and vegetable sector in the EU - a statistical overview

 Statistics on the structure of agricultural holdings (FSS)

-A comprehensive Farm structure survey (FSS) is carried out by EU Member States every 10 years (the full scope being the agricultural census) and intermediate sample surveys are carried out three times between these basic surveys.
+A comprehensive Farm structure survey (FSS) is carried out by EU Member States every 10 years (the full scope being the agricultural census) and intermediate sample surveys are carried out twice between these basic surveys.
 The statistical unit is the agricultural holding; the EU Member States collect information from individual agricultural holdings, covering: